otcova/paperbit/book/src/core_concepts.md

 1. **PaperbitCanvas**

 Is the responsible of creating the canvas and the WebGL context.
-His job is to request frames to the PaperbitAPI, when a frame call is complete it sends to the gpu all the data in a single draw call.
+His job is to request frames to the PaperbitAPI.
+When a frame request is complete, it sends to the gpu all the geometry in a single draw call.

 2. **PaperbitAPI**

+When using Paperbit the 99.9% of the time we are going to interact with the PaperbitAPI.
-Is the responsible of creating the frame data and managing events.
+Is the responsible of creating the frame data.
-When the PaperbitCanvas request a frame it will fire the needed events (OnStart, onDraw, onMouseMove ...).
+When the PaperbitCanvas request a frame, PaperbitAPI will fire the needed events (OnStart, onDraw, onMouseMove, ...).
-Once the onDraw returns, it will send to the PaperbitCanvas all the geometry.
+Once all event returns, it will return to the PaperbitCanvas all the geometry.

-This isolation on the canvas and the api let us to create the canvas on the main thread and use the api on a [web worker](./graphics/initialize.md#web-worker).
+Having this two classes (canvas and api) let us to create the canvas on the main thread and use the api on a [web worker](./graphics/initialize.md#web-worker).

 ## Utilities